Yuri Dolgorukiy: Struggle for Kiev

 For all the interest he took in fortifying his Northern lands, Yuri still coveted the throne of Kiev.
 It is his active participation in the Southern affairs that earned him the epithet of Dolgorukiy, "the far-reaching".
 His elder brother Mstislav of Kiev died in 1132, and "the Rus lands fell apart", as one chronicle put it.
 Yuri instantaneously declared war on the princes of Chernigov, the reigning Grand Prince and his brother Yaropolk II of Kiev, enthroned his son in Novgorod, and captured his father's hereditary principality at Pereyaslav of the South.
 The Novgorodians, however, betrayed him, and Yuri avenged by seizing their key eastern fortress, Torzhok.

 In 1147, Dolgorukiy resumed his struggle for Kiev and in 1149 he captured it, but in 1151 he was driven from the capital of Rus by his nephew Iziaslav.
 In 1155, Yuri regained Kiev once again.
 After presumably being poisoned at the feast of a Kievan nobleman, Yuri unexpectedly died in 1157 which sparked anti-Suzdalian uprising in Kiev.
 Yuri Dolgoruki was interred at the Saviour Church in Berestovo, Kiev, but his tomb is empty.

 Marriages and children

 The Primary Chronicle records the first marriage of Yuri on 12 January 1108.
-His first wife was a daughter of Aepa Ocenevich, Khan of the Cumans.
+His first wife was a daughter of Ayyub Khan (in Slavic sources: Аепа Осенев, Aepa son of Osen), Khan of the Cumans.
 Her paternal grandfather was Osen.
 Her people belonged to the Cumans, a confederation of pastoralists and warriors of Turkic origin.

 His second wife Helena survived him and moved to Constantinople.
-Her paternity is not known for certain but Nikolay Karamzin was the first to theorise that Helena was returning to her native city.
+Her paternity is not known for certain, but Nikolay Karamzin was the first to theorise that Helena was returning to her native city.
 She has since been theorised to be a member of the Komnenos dynasty which ruled the Byzantine Empire throughout the life of Yuri.

-Several websites have speculated that his wife was a daughter of Isaac Komnenos.
-The identification would make her a granddaughter of Alexios I Komnenos and Irene Doukaina.
-There are no documents to back up this connection.